 - Review transcripts to give students a picture of what they need to complete school

-- Referral to online credit recovery, night school, day and summer school classes
+- Referral to online credit recovery, night school, and day and summer school classes

-- Help students enroll in an appropriate BPS high school or alternative program
+- Help students enroll in an appropriate BPS high school or an alternative program

 - GED program referral